laurelschwulst/elventy-laurel/e/the-creative-independent.md

 <a href="https://thecreativeindependent.com" target="_blank">Visit thecreativeindependent.com</a> ↗

 <div class="small-text">Thanks to the visionary members of the TCI team — Yancey Strickler, Brandon Stosuy, T. Cole Rachel, Charlotte Zoller, Hannah Street Elliott, and Elliott Cost.
-And thanks to Max Bittker for helping me write this description many years after.</div>
+And thanks to Max Bittker for helping me write this description.</div>